ashleypeak/math-input/README.md

 A WebComponent form element for inputting mathematical expressions.
 Spiritual successor of [adm-math](https://github.com/wyattpeak/adm-math).

 This component defines the `<math-input>` field, which behaves as a regular form element.
-Its `value` attribute contains contains a representation of the typed expression in [content MathML](https://www.w3.org/TR/MathML3/chapter4.html).
+Its `value` attribute contains a representation of the typed expression in [content MathML](https://www.w3.org/TR/MathML3/chapter4.html).

 ## Installation